Overseas Shinto: In Asia

+Southeast Asia

 During the Second World War, the expansion of Japanese influence in Southeast Asia led to the construction of Shinto shrines as part of the imposition of State Shinto.
 Countries including the Philippines, Singapore, Malaya, Borneo, and Indonesia saw the establishment of such sites.
 In Singapore, Syonan Shrine was formerly built to commemorate the many Japanese soldiers and military personnel who fell in the Japanese conquest of Singapore.

 In Indonesia, a total of 11 shrines were built.
-Among the most notable were Chinnan Shrine in Malang, Java, which was initially built to be the southernmost Shinto shrine in Asia and Hirohara Shrine in Medan, regarded as the one of the last remaining Shinto shrine in Southeast Asia.
+Among the most notable were Chinnan Shrine in Malang, Java, which was initially built to be the southernmost Shinto shrine in Asia and Hirohara Shrine in Medan, regarded as one of the last remaining Shinto shrines in Southeast Asia that date from before 1945.
 Hirohara Shrine featured distinctive rites associated with wartime devotion and reverence for the imperial family, originating from its foundation by the Imperial Guard.
 Among these were the performance of the Great Ceremony and the practice of Miyagi yohai, a form of worship directed toward the imperial palace from afar.

 Another shrine that still survived is Yorioka Shrine in Malaysia, Sarawak, which built around 1912‒1923 by a Japanese rubber plantation worker in Samarahan but abandoned after the World War II.
 The shrine were rediscovered in 1982 by a Japanese woman named Ms. Sakai and restored it in collaboration with the Rotary Club Tokyo Haneda in 2019.
 This make Yorioka Shrine as the oldest suriviving shrine in the Southeast Asia.